 Healthcare FSA funds are tied to your employer's plan, that means even if you have already contributed to an FSA with a previous employer you are still eligible to contribute the maximum yearly limit at your new employer for the remainder of the year.
 You can elect to participate in an FSA during open enrollment and you must select a contribution amount at that time.
 You cannot make any changes or opt out of the FSA later in the year.

 A Dependent Care FSA can reimburse you for the work-related cost of care for a qualifying dependent.
 For a full list of qualified expenses please visit IRS Publication 503.

 - A tax dependent of yours who is under age 13, or

-- Any other tax dependent of yours, such as an elderly parent, who is physically or mentally incapable of self-care and has the same principle residence as you
+- Any other tax dependent of yours, such as an elderly parent, who is physically or mentally incapable of self-care and has the same principal residence as you

-- A spouse who is physically or mentally incapable of self-care and has the same principle residence as you
+- A spouse who is physically or mentally incapable of self-care and has the same principal residence as you

-If single, you may be reimbursed for expenses incurred due to “gainful employment” have to work or study full-time in order to qualify for from a Dependent Care FSA.
+To qualify for a Dependent Care FSA you must be “gainfully employed”.
 Gainful employment usually means working or looking for work.
-If you are married, generally both you and your spouse must be gainfully employed work or look for work.
+If you are single, you may be reimbursed for expenses incurred due to gainful employment.
+If you are married, generally both you and your spouse must be gainfully employed or looking for work to be reimbursed for expenses.
 One spouse is treated as working during any month he or she is a full-time student or is not physically or mentally able to care for himself or herself.
-Your work can be for others or in your own business or partnership.
-It can be either full time or part time.
+Your work can be full time or part time for your own business or in a partnership.

 Can my Healthcare FSA cover expenses by my dependents?

-Yes, your Healthcare FSA can cover expenses by qualifying dependents, even if they are not currently covered in your employer-sponsored health insurance plan.
+Yes, your Healthcare FSA can cover expenses for qualifying dependents, even if they are not currently covered under your employer-sponsored health insurance plan.
 Qualifying dependents include: